 Margin trading is a method of trading assets using funds provided by others.
 When compared to regular trading accounts, margin accounts allow traders to access greater sums of capital, allowing them to leverage their positions.
-Essentially, margin trading amplifies trading results so that traders are able to realize larger profits on successful trades.
+Essentially, margin trading amplifies trading results so that traders can realize larger profits on successful trades.

-A trader engaging in margin trading, he/she has 2 BTC and is using 10x leverage.
+A trader initiates a margin trade, he/she has 2 BTC and is using 10x leverage.
 Initial Margin = 2 BTC Contract Value = Initial Margin x Leverage = 20 BTC Initial Margin Rate = 1 / Leverage = 10%

 Initial Margin is the amount of collateral required to open a position for leverage trading.

 To calculate an initial margin, multiply the order value with the initial margin rate.
 The initial margin rate depends on the leverage used.
-Assuming you use a 100x leverage in a contract value of 100 dollars; you would only need to invest 1 dollar as your initial margin (1/100).
+Assuming you use a 100x leverage in contract value of 100 dollars, you would only need to invest 1 dollar as your initial margin (1/100).

 To check the initial margin rate for your position, and the maximum leverage you can use, you may refer to the risk limit table.

 A trader buys 6,000 BTCUSD contracts at 10,000 USD with 25x leverage.
 Initial Margin = Quantity of Contracts / (Order Price × Leverage) = 6,000/(10,000×25) = 0.024 BTC